quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 ---

 #### Convergence of MC Methods
 Background context: Both first-visit and every-visit MC methods converge to the state-value function as the number of visits or first visits goes to infinity.
-The law of large numbers supports this convergence, with the standard deviation of the error falling as \( \frac{1}{\sqrt{n}} \), where \( n \) is the number of returns averaged.
+The law of large numbers supports this convergence, with the standard deviation of the error falling as $\frac{1}{\sqrt{n}}$, where $ n$ is the number of returns averaged.
 :p What are the theoretical properties of MC methods?
 ??x
 Theoretical properties of both first-visit and every-visit Monte Carlo (MC) methods include:
 - **Convergence**: Both methods converge to the true state-value function as the number of visits or first visits increases.
 - **Law of Large Numbers**: The averages of returns, which are independent, identically distributed estimates with finite variance, converge to their expected value by the law of large numbers.
-The standard deviation of the error falls as \( \frac{1}{\sqrt{n}} \), where \( n \) is the number of returns averaged.
+The standard deviation of the error falls as $\frac{1}{\sqrt{n}}$, where $ n$ is the number of returns averaged.
 - **First-Visit MC**: More straightforward and widely studied, dating back to the 1940s.

 Example: